2018/19 - salaries, dividends and the best mix for you

 - you’re not a public body or business doing more than half your work in the public sector (such as local councils and NHS services) - unless you’re a charity

 Pay anything above your salary as dividends.
-The dividend allowance for 2017/18 is £5,000.
-This means that you personally won't pay tax on the first £5,000 of dividends from your Company; however, bear in mind that Corporation tax for the Company is calculated BEFORE dividends are paid, so the tax for the company of dividends is 19% (2017/18).
+The dividend allowance for 2018/19 has fallen to £2,000.
+This means that you personally won't pay tax on the first £2,000 of dividends from your Company; however, bear in mind that Corporation tax for the Company is calculated BEFORE dividends are paid, so the tax for the company of dividends is 19% (2018/19).

 Make sure you put money aside for your personal tax and also within the Company for your Corporation tax.
 You'll be paying PAYE and any NI monthly, but if you're a Director you must submit a self assessment which will give a full account of income and tax paid for you personally.
 We can help with